Flexible research careers funding policies

 In accordance with Cancer Research UK’s Grant Conditions, the Host Institution must bear the costs of an employed research staff member’s paid parental or other long-term leave.

-All students funded by Cancer Research UK are entitled to paid parental or long-term leave as follows:
+All students funded by Cancer Research UK are entitled to paid parental, sick or long-term leave as follows:

 For Clinical Research Training Fellows (CRTFs): as employees of the Host Institution, CRTFs are covered by para 3.1 and 3.2 above.
 Note, in accordance with the Clinical Principles & Obligations as detailed in para 9.1 below, the Host Institution should waive any qualifying period.